The-Microservice-Dungeon/decisionlog/_decisions/game-domainmodel.md

 do I have?

 In addition, it needs to be checked if the domain model is consistent with the other teams' (sub-)domain models.
 Especially: Are there any conflicts with regard to entity ownership?
+There were some conflicts about the ownership of the commands which has resolved in decision domain-model-for-commands.

 ## Additional sources for better understanding the background